CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 ## Prerequisites: What is a hash table?

 A hash table allows storing and retrieving values, which are identified by associated keys.
-They are the data structure behind the types that we known as map, dict, or hash.
+They are the data structure behind the types that we know as map, dict, or hash.
 The main idea of a hash table is to calculate an integer value for each key that can be used to determine the index where the associated value should be stored in an array.
-This magic integer is called a hash and the array structure in which the values are stored is sometimes called a table - hence the name hash table.
+This magic integer is called a hash and the array structure in which the values are stored is sometimes called a table—hence the name hash table.
-Since the number of elements to be stored is usually smaller than the maximum integer value, the actual array index is determined by using the modulo operation to obtain `index = hash(key) % size`.
+Since the number of elements we want to store is usually smaller than the maximum integer value, the actual array index is determined by using the modulo operation to obtain `index = hash(key) % size`.

 The main difficulty in finding a good `hash()` function is that the range of available hashes is limited by the number of possible (positive) integer values while the theoretical number of possible key objects is often infinite or at least much larger.
-Take the example of using strings as keys: A string can have aribitrary length, but there are only 2<sup>31</sup> possible different results of `hash(s)`.
+Take the example of using strings as keys: A string `s` can have aribitrary length, but there are only 2<sup>31</sup> possible different results of `hash(s)`.
 This implies that *some* Strings will need to have the exact same hash value and will therefore be put into the same index in the hash table, even though they are completely different.
 Even if two different strings have a different hash value, they can still end up with the same index through the modulo operation.
 For example, lets say the string `"foo"` has a hash of 5 and the string `"bar"` has a hash of 9.